laytenter/Insider-London/london/company-visits/index.md

 - Revolut – the leading light of the disruptive fintech scene and one of the sector’s fastest growing companies.
 Revolut now boasts more than 3 million users
 - Metro Bank – the first new UK high street bank in more than 150 years who started after the 2008 financial crisis.
 Come and discover their community-oriented business model.
-- Level39 - one of the world’s biggest fintech hubs at non-other than 1 Canada Square.
+- Level39 - one of the world's biggest fintech hubs at non-other than 1 Canada Square.
 Here find the world pioneers in cybersecurity, fintech and retail tech.
 - London Stock Exchange – with a market capitalization value of over $4 trillion, this is one of the oldest stock exchanges in the world.
 We offer bespoke training programmes

 - LEGO – one of their world’s largest toy companies.
 Come and tour their London hub and find out about their exciting company culture.
 - Tribal Worldwide - The global technology-based marketing agency, part of the Omnicons Group who develop creative solutions forMcDonalds, Adidas and Volkswagen.
 - Loke – a super-app bringing together fascinating insight from marketing, fintech, big data and AI for clients like theDevelopment Bank of Singapore and Nando’s.
 - Entocycle – this cutting-edge biotechnology disruptor is developing the world’s most sustainable and efficient way to produce protein.

-London is one-of-a-kind thriving hub – a world city combining arts, technology, finance and politics.
-Here in London we have close relationships with ground-breaking company founders and CEOs in an extensive range of industries from fintech to urban agriculture.
-An in-depth business visit is the perfect way to get the insider tips that will inspire your students or take your team to the next level.

-Your in-depth business experience will include an exclusive first-hand account of the company’s life cycle and an open Q&A session with one of the business team’s senior members.

 Insider London’s Company Visits are a unique opportunity for corporate groups and government officials looking for a rare behind-the-scenes experience, as well as for student groups looking to explore real-life thriving business models.
 Our visits provide an opportunity to make vital contacts and discover key challenges of the modern world in specific industries.

 E-mail [contact@insiderlondon.com](mailto:contact@insiderlondon.com) to choose from our extensive list of partners.
 With opportunities for a variety of groups, with sizes from 6-80 people, we will create a bespoke business programme for your precise professional or academic needs.

-Insider London’s Business Visits are a unique opportunity for corporate groups and government officials looking for a rare behind-the-scenes experience, as well as for student groups looking to explore real-life thriving business models.
-Our visits provide an opportunity to make vital contacts and discover key challenges of the modern world in specific industries
+Insider London's Company Visits are a unique opportunity for students, corporate groups and government officials looking for a rare behind-the-scenes experience, as well as for student groups looking to explore real-life thriving business models.
+Our visits provide an opportunity to make vital contacts and discover key challenges of the modern world in specific industries.

 ## Workshops